shimizukawa/pycontw2013-sphinx-introduction/index.rst

    Hi everyone.

    My name is Takayuki Shimizukawa, I came from Japan.
-   I joined the PyConTW last year, came to Taiwan is the second time.
+   I joined the PyConTW last year, and it is my second time to come to Taiwan.

-   (Activity)
+   My activity in Sphinx,

-   I'm member of the Sphinx co-maintainers from last November.
+   I am a Sphinx co-maintainer and a Sphinx-uses.jp chariman.
-   And I have served as chairman of the Sphinx-users.jp community this year.
+   And Python, I was a vice-chairman PyCon JP 2011, 2012.

-   And and, I served as vice chairman of the PyConJP last year.
+.. todo:: As co-maintainer, I study about ??????

 Books
 ========

-* Expert Python Programming (translation by 4 members)
+* Expert Python Programming (translation into Japanese)

   .. figure:: book-epp.jpg

-* Python Professional Programming (Chap 4,7)
+* Python Professional Programming (2 chapters)

   .. figure:: book-pypro.png